 - £4,000 spend = 1 Just Fly or Get More return flight within the UK (Get More supplement applies)

 - £5,500 spend = 1 All In return flight within the UK

 - £6,000 spend = 1 Just Fly or Get More flight between UK and an EU member state (Get More supplement applies)

 - £7,500 spend = 1 All In return flight between UK and an EU member state

 As a budget airline, taxes and charges make up a large percentage of the fare.
-A random return trip from Southampton to Dusseldorf, for example, had £50 was taxes.
-The actual saving over a cash ticket is therefore less than you may expect.
+I checked a random return trip from Manchester to Dusseldorf which had over £50 of taxes.
+The actual saving over a cash ticket is therefore much lower than you may expect.